ddervs/ddervs.github.io/README.md

 -->
 ## Graphs

 Since I work a lot with graphs and talk about them all the time, let's define what a graph actually is.
-Here's a picture of a graph:
+Here's a picture of a graph.

 <center>
 <img src="assets/pdfs/graph.png" alt="Drawing" style="width:30%;"/>
 </center>

 The circles labelled by numbers are called *vertices* and the links between them are called *edges*.
-We **only** care about the *topology* of the graph, that is, which vertices are connected and which aren't.
-Where they lie in the plane of our drawing doesn't matter, you can draw a graph however you like as long as you keep the edges the same.
+We **only** care about the *topology* of the graph, that is, which vertices are connected and which vertices aren't.
+Where they lie in the plane of our drawing doesn't matter, you can draw a graph however you like as long as the edges respect the connections between vertices.

-One way to work with graphs is using an *adjacency list*, a list of each vertex, followed by its neighbours.
-For example, we would represent the graph above as:
+One way to work with graphs is using an *adjacency list*: a list of each vertex, followed by its neighbours.
+For example, we would represent the graph above as
 ```
 [[1, [2,3,4,5]],
  [2, [1,3,4,5]],